 Our house in Texas is smaller than our house at Fort Bragg.
 So, when we moved our furniture into the master bedroom, it wouldn’t all fit.

 Our nightstands were actually a set of end tables that matched our coffee table.
 But because they wouldn’t fit in our new room, we had to find new, smaller nightstands.

-When it comes to furniture, we haven’t bought anything new, except our mattress and our couch.
-Everything else has been given to us/thrifted and then refurbished.
+When it comes to furniture, we haven’t bought anything new, except our mattress and couch.
+Everything else has been given to us or thrifted and then refurbished.